Thomasorus/la-montagne/README.md

 # La montagne NuxtJS Training

 An exercise to learn Nuxt and re-train on VueJS.
-Done in two days before a job interview.
+Done in two days to refresh myself for a job interview.
+Code is probably ugly and non optimized.

 ## How to see